X

 It might seem strange to select a mortgage that requires payments of only interest for a time and take steps to retire principal, too.

 However, it's not a crazy idea.
 Interest-only (IO) mortgages are usually (although not always) ARMs, but even when they are fixed-rate products, paying down even some principal can help to offset a difficult and foreseeable payment shock down the road.
-Payment shocks can occur even if the mortgage is a fixed rate, as when the IO period ends, the borrower is left with a much shorter period over which to pay off the mortgage with fully-amortizing payments of both interest and principal, creating a so-called "payment spike."
+Payment shocks can occur even if the mortgage is a fixed rate, as when the IO period ends, the borrower is left with a much shorter period over which to pay off the remaining mortgage -- and the fully-amortizing payments will now contain both interest and principal, creating a so-called "payment spike."

 For example, let's consider a 30-year fixed-rate mortgage of $100,000 with a 10-year interest only period at an interest rate of 4.5%.
 For the first 10 years, the interest-only payment is just $375, but remember that no principal is being retired.
 After the 120th payment, there are 240 payments (20 years) remaining of the original 30-year term and still a $100,000 principal amount; however, the payment now switches to a fully-amortizing one containing both principal and interest.
-With the same 4.5% interest rate, but only 20 years over which to repay the principal, the new payment would become $632.65, an increase of 68.7% -- a potentially painful jump.
+Even with the same 4.5% interest rate -- but with now only 20 years over which to repay the principal -- the new payment would become $632.65, an increase of 68.7%, a potentially painful jump.

 Curious about whether or not you should prepay your mortgage?
 Review our previous article: Should I prepay my mortgage?